LOCUS SF FOUNDATION

 Mission of the LSFF

 The LSFF intends to continue to support the publication of Locus into the forseeable future.
-Beyond that, the Foundation’s long-term goals are to establish a stable and sustainable annual budget to fully index the Locus Collection and make it available to qualified researchers, to digitize the entire run of the magazine, to fund ongoing indexing and database projects currently conducted by the magazine, to preserve our literary heritage through continued acquisition of literary rights, and to provide research residencies for writers and scholars with the goal of turning the collection into a private research library.
+Beyond that, the Foundation’s goals are to establish a stable and sustainable annual budget to fully index and digitize the entire run of the magazine, to fund ongoing indexing and database projects currently conducted by the magazine, to preserve our literary heritage through continued acquisition of literary rights, and to provide community education through a series of local writing master classes.